 Below is a breakdown of each mail tracking event label and description:

 - Mailed - The mailpiece has been handed off to and accepted by USPS and is en route.
-Please note: Due to the technical complexity involved in providing accurate proof of mailing information, this data is only available in Enterprise editions of Lob.
+Note this data is only available in Enterprise editions of Lob.
 Contact Sales if you want access to this feature.
 For more information about the Mailed event, click here.

 - In Transit - The mailpiece is being processed at the entry/origin facility.